Loading...

 So pause the video, take a few moments to consider.

-Now, you might have noticed the poem starts with a negative by saying the speaker can't.
+Now you might have noticed the poem starts with a negative by saying the speaker can't.

 There's the implication of a loud noise coming from the coffee machine and that's why they can't hear.

-So could give us a reason as to why Antrobus is suggesting we need to create connections with nature in order to not feel isolated because the modern world causes us to feel lonely and isolated.
+So it could give us a reason as to why Antrobus is suggesting we need to create connections with nature in order to not feel isolated because the modern world causes us to feel lonely and isolated.

 She's chosen this image of a man reading in the cafe to represent that stanza.

 Is that how you might have pictured the third stanza in your head?
-Now might consider, what do you think the black and white represents?
+Now you might consider, what do you think the black and white represents?
 What might that say about life and connections in the modern world?
 And why do you think Sophia has chosen a picture where the man's back is turned?
 Again, what might that say about life and connections in the modern world?
-Pause the video, take a few moments to consider.
+Pause the video.

-Some great discussions there.
+Welcome back everyone, some great discussions there.

-Now, you might have thought about how we generally see life as being in colour, because it suggests a sense of energy and vitality.
+Now you might have thought about how we generally see life as being in colour.

-So the black and white nature of the image could represent a lack of colour, energy, and vitality in the modern urban world because people aren't forming connections and therefore their life has lost some of its energy in its meaning.
+So the black and white nature of the image could represent a lack of colour, energy, and vitality in the modern urban world because people aren't forming connections and therefore their life has lost some of its energy and its meaning.

 In terms of the positioning of the image, the fact we can't see the man's face emphasises the speaker only creates a brief connection rather than a meaningful one.

-Not being able to see someone's face could suggest we can't really form a true connection to them and that the modern world discourages people from being open and honest and forming those connections.
+We might also think about the idea that while the majority of our communication happens through body language and eye contact, and not being able to see someone's face could suggest we can't really form a true connection to them and that the modern world discourages people from being open and honest and forming those connections.

-Now, let's start thinking about the difference between how the modern world and the natural world are presented in the poem.
+Now let's start thinking about the difference between how the modern world and the natural world are presented in the poem.

 So the man reading in the cafe at the start of the poem is said to be alone and then the speaker explores the forest by themselves.

-So what I'd like you to think about is why the speaker being alone in the forest is a different experience than man being alone in a cafe.
+So what I'd like you to think about is why the speaker being alone in the forest is a different experience than a man being alone in a cafe.

-Pause the video, take a few moments to consider.
+Take a few moments to consider.

 Some great ideas there.

-Now, I'm going to share an idea of one of our Oak pupils, Sofia.
+Now I'm going to share an idea of one of our Oak people, Sophia, and you can think about how closely it aligns with yours.

-Now, Sofia thought that the man in the cafe seems solitary and unable or unwilling to form connections with others.
+Now Sophia thought that the man in the cafe seems solitary and unable or unwilling to form connections with others.

 Now arguably, he symbolises modern loneliness.

-However, while the speaker is technically by themselves in the forest, they're surrounded by life from nature, despite being technically alone.
+However, while the speaker is technically by themselves in the forest, they're surrounded by life from nature despite being technically alone.

-Is it A, that the speaker's experience of nature is presented as isolating, B, the urban modern world is presented as isolating or C, the speaker's experience of nature is presented as enriching?
-So pause the video and make your selections now.
+B, the urban modern world is presented as isolating or C, the speaker's experience of nature is presented as enriching.

-Now, the idea of the noise from the machine and the man reading alone implies that Antrobus is presenting the urban, modern world is isolating and the sense of life and vitality of the forest also suggests the speaker's experience of nature is enriching.
+Now, the idea of the noise from the machine and the man reading alone implies that Antrobus is presenting the urban, modern world as isolating and the sense of life and vitality of the forest also suggests the speaker's experience of nature is enriching.

 So very well done if you've got those right.